mpinchover/Distributed-messaging-server/README.md

 # Mocks

-To generate mocks for all interfaces, run
-`mockery --all --keeptree`
+To generate mocks for all interfaces, go to `messaging-service` and run `mockery --all --keeptree`